-1. Type and Level: Input, Key
+Type and Level: Input, Key

-- 2. Rationale, Relevance, Reliability It is important to recognize that retention of students and persistence rates are important in postsecondary education.
-In order for the state of Louisiana to rank nationally in educational progress, all citizens must be prepared to participate in the state's economy. - 3.
-Use: A sound legal education program remains committed to the premise that retaining students is important for the institution, the system, and the state.
-Measuring the number of students who are lost to academic attrition can cause many decisions to change on campus, such as admissions and recruitment strategies, student services, and course offerings. - 4.
-Clarity: The indicator name clearly identifies what is being measured. - 5.
-Data Source, Collection and Reporting: Data will be retrieved from the Board of Regents' Statewide student Profile System (SSPS).
-This system has been in existence for approximately 30 years. - 6.
-Calculation Methodology: The number of first year students who are lost due to academic attrition will be counted. - 7.
-Scope: The indicator is an aggregate of all Southern University Law Center first-year students who are retained to second-year. - 8.
-Caveats: No real weaknesses.
-The reader must understand that this indicator reflects the first to second year retention rates for Law Center students.
+It is important to recognize that retention of students and persistence rates are important in postsecondary education.
+In order for the state of Louisiana to rank nationally in educational progress, all citizens must be prepared to participate in the state's economy.

+A sound legal education program remains committed to the premise that retaining students is important for the institution, the system, and the state.
+Measuring the number of students who are lost to academic attrition can cause many decisions to change on campus, such as admissions and recruitment strategies, student services, and course offerings.

-- 9. Accuracy, Maintenance, Support.
+The indicator name clearly identifies what is being measured.

+Data will be retrieved from the Board of Regents' Statewide Student Profile System (SSPS).
+This system has been in existence for approximately 30 years.

+The number of first-year students who are lost due to academic attrition will be counted.

+The indicator is an aggregate of all Southern University Law Center first-year students who are retained in their second year.

+Caveats?
+Limitations or weaknesses?
+Does the source of the data have a bias or agenda?

+No real weaknesses.
+The reader must understand that this indicator reflects the first to second-year retention rates for Law Center students.

 Data will be gathered twice annually, in the fall and spring.
 The indicator will be reported at the end of the fourth quarter.
-This will allow time for collection, aggregation, and editing of the data. - 10.
-Responsible Person: The Law Center Office of Records and Registration is responsible for the data collection, analysis and quality.
-The Law Center staff person who is responsible for data collection, analysis and quality is:
+This will allow time for the collection, aggregation, and editing of the data.

+Responsible Person: The Law Center Office of Records and Registration is responsible for data collection, analysis, and quality.
+The Law Center staff person who is responsible for data collection, analysis, and quality is: